-Teachers in England have rejected a pay offer from the Government that would have seen salaries rise by 4.5% on average next year, alongside a one-off payment of £1,000 for this year.
+Earlier this year, teachers in England rejected a pay offer from the Government that would have seen salaries rise by 4.5% on average next year, alongside a one-off payment of £1,000 for this year (2022 to 2023)

-Members of the National Education Union (NEU), the Association of School and College Leaders (ASCL), the National Association of Head Teachers (NAHT) and NASUWT earlier this month voted to turn down the offer.
+Members of the National Education Union (NEU), the Association of School and College Leaders (ASCL), the National Association of Head Teachers (NAHT) and NASUWT voted to turn down the offer in April.

-The offer was presented to the unions in late March and included significant new investment for schools to fund pay rises and commitments to reducing workload by five hours a week.
+The offer included significant new investment for schools to fund pay rises and commitments to reducing workload by five hours a week.